cloudflare/cloudflare-docs/content/cloudflare-one/policies/filtering/http-policies/configuration-guidelines.md

 ## Disable QUIC in Google Chrome

 Google Chrome by default enables support for QUIC, which is used to connect to HTTP/3 capable webpages.
 Since Gateway does not currently support inspection of HTTP/3 traffic, you will need to disable QUIC within Google Chrome in order to apply HTTP policies.
+Disabling QUIC forces the browser to fall back to HTTP/2, allowing traffic from Chrome to be filtered by Gateway.

 To manually disable QUIC in the Google Chrome browser: